ErlanDumah/hash_map_parser_sample/README.md

 ## Self assessment

 I would rate myself a solid 8 in terms of idiomatic code.
+I have recently been working with C++ a lot and expect that to have had an effect in one form or the other on my coding style.

 ## Assignments